Norbaeocystin/navi/README.md

  - [x] example of using ptb to fetch all collaterals and debts for adresss
  - [x] example of fetching last liquidation events/flashloan events
  - [x] example how to use flashloan to borrow and deposit borrowed asset - "leveraged borrow"
+ - [ ] example of liquidations in progress - calculations done ...
  - [ ] working examples how to construct transaction block with borrow/deposit/withdraw/flashloan